nuttycom/scala_world-2017/slides.md

 Problem 1: Primitives
 ---------------------

-We started off by defining schema for String, Double, and Boolean.
+We started off by defining schema for String, Long, and Boolean.
 This clearly isn't enough.
 For example, I want to be able to define a schema where date values, represented in JSON as strings, are first-class.